 Where Should I Eat Deep Dish Pizza?

 You can’t go to Chicago and not try the city’s most famous food item, the deep dish pizza.
 The question is – where?
-With so many restaurants serving deep dish pizza (and claiming that they have the best), and with so many people having a (very strong) opinion about what their favorite is, it can be hard to decide where exactly to go on your 2 days in Chicago.
+With so many restaurants serving deep dish pizza (and claiming that they have the best), and with so many people having a (very strong) opinion about what their favorite is, it can be hard to decide where exactly to go.

 Luckily for you, I’ve sampled lots of deep dish pizza during my time in Chicago!
-Here are my top 3 picks for where you should eat deep dish pizza during your 2 days in Chicago:
+Here are my top 3 picks for where you should eat deep dish pizza:

-Giordano’s: Giordano’s serves up a solid deep dish, and has the perk of having multiple locations that are close to some popular attractions, such as Millenium Park, the Magnificent Mile, and Navy Pier, so it’s an excellent choice if you are pressed for time but want to get a pizza fix (which you probably will be seeing as you only have 2 days in Chicago).
+- Giordano’s: Giordano’s serves up a solid deep dish, and has the perk of having multiple locations that are close to some popular attractions, such as Millennium Park, the Magnificent Mile, and Navy Pier, so it’s an excellent choice if you are pressed for time but want to get a pizza fix (which you probably will be seeing as you’re trying to do Chicago in 2 days).
 Their specialty is the Chicago Classic Deep Dish, which has everything you need from a deep dish pizza – a crisp, flaky crust, fresh tomato sauce, plenty of cheese, and tons of toppings!

-Pequod’s: This might have been my favorite on my last 2 days in Chicago trip!
+- Pequod’s: This might have been my favorite on my last 2 day trip to Chicago!
 Pequod’s has long been a favorite of locals, and since it still only has 2 locations, it still has that neighborhood pizza joint vibe.
 And the deep dish is to die for!
 What sets Pequod’s apart is the signature “halo,” which is created by sprinkling cheese edge to edge to create a crisp, brown rim on the outside.
 Soooo good!

 Au Cheval’s burgers are perfectly juicy, and that juice will dribble down your arm as you take one irresistible bite after another.
 Just know that the burgers are HUGE – a single comes with two patties, a double comes with three.
 Definitely add a fried egg on top!